peterMangrove/mangrove-docs-test/data-structures/market.md

     type(uint).max // retrieve *all* offers of the list );
 for (uint i=0; i++; i<offerIds.length){
-    uint offerId = offerIds[i]; // id of the offer that is in position i of the Offer list uint wants = MgvPack.offer_unpack_wants(offerDataList[i]); // how much this offer wants (in inbTkn) uint gives = MgvPack.offer_unpack_gives(offerDataList[i]); // how much this offer gives (in outTkn) uint gasreq = MgvPack.offerDetail_unpack_gasreq(offerDetailDataList[i]); // how much gas this offer requires
+    uint offerId = offerIds[i]; // id of the offer that is in position i of the offer list uint wants = MgvPack.offer_unpack_wants(offerDataList[i]); // how much this offer wants (in inbTkn) uint gives = MgvPack.offer_unpack_gives(offerDataList[i]); // how much this offer gives (in outTkn) uint gasreq = MgvPack.offerDetail_unpack_gasreq(offerDetailDataList[i]); // how much gas this offer requires